 Till then you can take a tour of a free trial before you upgrade.
 I am pretty sure you will love the experience just as I have.

 Nothing in this world is perfect.
 Divi is no exception.
 Despite the fact that Divi is one of the most influential visual builders with tons of features and customizable options, it is not devoid of certain limitations as well.

 As users of Divi you might also face similar limitations with this upgrade and here let me share it with you.
 Feel free to comment whether you feel likewise or differ from my opinions and let me know.

 Not fully customizable

-For a web designer who wants to customize every single element and its behavior fully, you just might be better developing your own template, since you will already be adept with the ways a module can be customized to suit your needs.
+For a website designer who wants to customize every single element and its behavior fully, you just might want to develop your own page templates, since you will already be adept with the ways a module can be customized to suit your needs.

 There seems to be a known issue with caching plugins.
 According to other Divi reviews, conflicts are popping up in combination with W3 Total Cache or Super Cache.

 The Elegant Divi theme team started a mini video series titled 5 Impressive Divi Gallery Layouts and How to Create Them.
 The first three videos are already live on the official blog posts of the Elegant Themes.
 You can check the three videos here:

 - Building a Fullwidth Gallery using Divi Gallery Module